Jannik-Schilling/generate_swmm_inp/documentation/g_s_i_documentation.md

     within the project PROSPER-RO, funded by BMBF (German Federal Ministry of Education and Research), grant number 033L212.

--   New features and bugfixes (since version 0.32) have been added within the project OSWeGe (<https://oswege.auf.uni-rostock.de/>), funded by BMUV (German Federal Ministry for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection), grant number
+-   Additional features and bugfixes (versions 0.32 to 0.39) have been added within the project OSWeGe (<https://oswege.auf.uni-rostock.de/>), funded by BMUV (German Federal Ministry for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection), grant number